lachlanmcmillan/reddit-blocker/README.md

-# reddit-blocker
+# Reddit Blocker

-Blocks the reddit homepage to stop you from doomscrolling.
+A browser extension to eliminate distraction on Reddit by blocking the homepage feed.

+Inspired by Youtube homepage blocking extensions.